Home/Grammar exercises/Compound nouns 2

-Choose whether each compound noun should be one word or two words.
+Choose whether each compound noun should be written as one word or two words.

 1. I really like your (hairstyle, hair style).